» Creating Workspaces

 When you create a new workspace, a few things happen:

-- If you selected a VCS provider and repository, Terraform Cloud automatically registers a webhook.
+If you connected a VCS repository to the workspace, Terraform Cloud automatically registers a webhook with your VCS provider.
 The next time new commits appear in the selected branch of that repo or a PR is opened to that branch, Terraform Cloud will automatically queue a Terraform plan for the workspace.
-More at VCS Connection webhooks.
+For more information, see VCS Connections: Webhooks.

 A workspace with no runs will not accept new runs via VCS webhook; at least one run must be manually queued to confirm that the workspace is ready for further runs.